 - Take a moment to think about how you would approach a friend or loved one if they were struggling and treat yourself with the same kindness

-- Complete the Wellness Quiz to assess your emotional wellness and be linked with useful resources both on- and off-campus.
+- Read about how to enhance emotional wellness and be linked with useful resources both on- and off-campus

 Faculty and staff

-Are you looking for ways to help grow social connections in your classroom or workplace?
-Everyone at SFU can work to make our campus a healthy community.
-Learn how you can support well-being as a teacher or administrator.
+Are you looking to promote emotional health in your classroom or workplace?
+Everyone at SFU can help create a healthy campus community.
+Learn how you can support emotional health as a teacher or administrator below.